-Far More than a Dream 29 "...But the Biltmore Hotel is far more than a dream.
+Far More than a Dream

+"....But the Biltmore Hotel is far more than a dream.
 It is a definitely planned hotel that will tower twenty-three stories into the air, just to the west of the terminal.
 In some ways the Biltmore will be just a little different from any other in the long list of New York hostelries.
 It will owe its distinction to being part and parcel of the terminal itself, for the Biltmore is to rise above the incoming station.
 It will open into that yet unbuilt part of the Grand Central.
 The passenger arriving at the terminal from somewhere beyond the limits of New York will be able to walk directly to the elevators that will lift him to the lobby of the Biltmore.
-He will be able to go directly from his seat in the Pulman to his room in the hotel, not only without once having passed beyond what will really be one structure..."
-The Biltmore Hotel (left), situated to the west of the new Grand Central Terminai, between Vanderbilt and Madison Avenue/s, East 43rd to East 44rd Street/s, by architects Warren & Wetmore (1913).
-Twenty-six Vetmore (1913).
-Twenty-six Vetmore the terminal.
-Meeting "under the clock at the Biltmore" (above) became a NYC tradition.
+He will be able to go directly from his seat in the Pullman to his room in the hotel, not only without once having passed beyond what will really be one structure..."

+The Biltmore Hotel (left), situated to the west of the new Grand Central Terminal; between Vanderbilt and Madison Avenue/s, East 43rd to East 44th Street/s, by architects Warren & Wetmore (1913).
+Twenty-six stories tall, it was set-back from Vanderbilt Avenue so as not to crowd the terminal.
+Meeting "under the clock" at the Biltmore" (above) became a 299 NYC tradition.